Message from Dr. Abramowicz, current Program Director

 Westchester Medical Center has a pediatric hospital (Maria Fareri Children’s Hospital) with eight dedicated pediatric operating rooms as well as many other non-operating room anesthetizing sites, including MRI, radiation and nuclear medicine, and endoscopy.
 The Ambulatory Care Pavilion, which opened in July 2019, added many anesthetizing locations, both OR and Non-OR.

-A Community Anesthesia site in Poughkeepsie, NY (MidHudson Regional Hospital, a member of Westchester Medical Center Health Network) hosts two residents per rotation block who focus on joint replacement anesthesia and community pediatric anesthesia under fellowship-trained faculty.
+A Community Anesthesia site in Poughkeepsie, NY (Mid-Hudson Regional Hospital, a member of Westchester Medical Center Health Network) hosts two residents per rotation block who focus on joint replacement anesthesia and community pediatric anesthesia under fellowship-trained faculty.

-Construction is underway on the 128-bed state-of-the-art Westchester Medical Center Critical Care Tower, a $220 million project that, when completed, will span 162,000 square feet over five floors.
 Our caseload includes a full profile of cardiac, interventional pulmonary and thoracic, complex orthopedic, neurosurgical and solid organ transplant interventions, to name the busiest services.
 We have a large heart failure and ECMO referral program.
 Trauma orthopedics and surgery provide our residents a great variety of “open” cases.
 Residents participate in minimally invasive and robotic interventions in gynecologic-oncology, urology, colorectal, endocrine and thoracic surgery, as well as complex cardiac and neurological endovascular interventions, both pediatric and adult.
 The Acute and Chronic Pain Management care rotations cover both the pediatric and adult inpatients and outpatients, including complex consultations for patients in the Burn ICU.

 Mount Sinai Morningside and West